Christopher B. Goodman, “Political Fragmentation & Economic Growth in U.S. Metropolitan Areas.” Journal of Urban Affairs

-This paper analyzes the impact of local political fragmentation on long-run population, employment, and per capita money income growth in 314 U.S. metropolitan areas.
-The results suggest a positive relationship between fragmentation and long run population growth; however, the type of fragmentation matters.
-Local government fragmentation in both the horizontal (cities) and vertical (special districts) are important.
-The results do not generalize to long run employment or per capita money income growth.
-These findings partially support the hypothesis that governmental fragmentation can enhance local economic growth; however, taking into account the local context in the measurement of local political structure is important.
+This paper analyzes the impact of local political fragmentation on population, employment, and per capita money income growth in 314 U.S. metropolitan areas.
+The results are mixed.
+Smaller central cities and more special district overlap are important for population growth.
+The findings do not generalize to employment or per capita money income growth.
+These findings mask important regional variation: political fragmentation is largely unrelated to economic growth in Midwestern and Western metropolitan areas.
+These results partially support the hypothesis that governmental fragmentation can enhance local economic growth; however, the overall impact appears muted relative to a metropolitan area’s economic characteristics.

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader